RafiSolaman/ScribbleScript/README.md

 * **Design System Sync:** Integration with libraries like Shadcn/UI and Radix.
 * **Voice-to-Edit:** Using voice commands to refine the generated UI (e.g., "Change the primary color to emerald").

----
-Developed with ☕ by a solo hacker for the Gemini 3 Hackathon.